cbuchko/old-website/_posts/2021-08-12-i-think-you-should-leave.md

 If Ghost Tour is the show at peak stupidity, The Day That Robert Palins Murdered Me is the show at peak absurdity.
 Tim's band is demoing a gospel song for a producer, but the demo fails because gospel isn't popular anymore.
 So the bands lead singer starts improvising a new song, a soulful song about a cowboys murder.
 Tim's character, who doesn't know this new song at all, proceeds to ruin the performance by interjecting about "The Night that the Skeletons Came to Life".

-Some of the lyrics include *the bones are their money, the worms are their dollars* and *they'll pull your hair up but **not** out*.
+Some of the lyrics include *"the bones are their money, the worms are their dollars"* and *"they'll pull your hair up but **not** out"*.
 It makes 0 sense and the producer hates it.
 But like many of the show's best sketches, the absolute confidence Tim has when performing the train wreck makes the sketch top tier.

 <br>